-- Create a segment based of everyone who is on the list the Accepts Marketing subscribers are added to OR who have Accepts Marketing = true
+- Create a segment of everyone who is on the list the email subscribers are added to OR who have Accepts Marketing = true

 - Manually export subscribers with this property as a CSV from Shopify and upload it to a list in Klaviyo

-This is a default setting because typically a welcome series is designed for new customers/visitors.
-Someone could check this Accepts Marketing box for the first time during their 100th purchase, which would mean it might not be appropriate for this person to get queued up for your welcome series.
+This is a default setting for checkouts because typically a welcome series is designed for new customers/visitors.
+Someone could check this email subscription box for the first time during their 100th purchase, which would mean it might not be appropriate for this person to get queued up for your welcome series.
 If you would like us to adjust this setting for your account, please contact our Success Team.

 As you look to grow your subscriber list through Shopify's "Subscribe to Newsletter" box at checkout, keep in mind that the Accepts Marketing property exists independent of whether or not someone separately subscribes to receive emails through a sign-up form.

-This means that someone could elect not to check the marketing box upon checkout, but then decide to subscribe to your mailing list separately through a sign-up form.
+This means that someone could elect not to check the email subscription box upon checkout, but then decide to subscribe to your mailing list separately through a sign-up form.
 This person would end up on your subscriber list, but still have an Accepts Marketing property value of False.

 Furthermore, the Accepts Marketing property value is also subject to change every time a customer begins a checkout.
-Every time someone begins a checkout, he/she will prompted to check (or not check) the Accepts Marketing box.
-If someone begins a checkout and checks the box, this person will be added to your list.
+Every time someone begins a checkout, they will be prompted to check (or not check) the email subscription box.
+If someone begins a checkout and checks the box, this person will be added to your list when they complete checkout.
 If this person goes back to complete the purchase later and doesn't check the box, this person will remain on your list but the Accepts Marketing property value will change from True to False.

-It is tempting to consider leaving your accepts marketing box checked by default, so that users who navigate to your checkout page are automatically opted in.
+It is tempting to consider leaving your email subscription box checked by default, so that users who navigate to your checkout page are automatically opted in.
 Let's look at an example to understand why this is not always a good idea.

 Consider the following situation: a shopper is browsing your site and adds an item to her cart.
 She then starts to checkout, but second-guesses the purchase and stops.
 If she made it to the payment page and your "Subscribe to Newsletter" box there was pre-checked, she is now added to your Klaviyo account with an Accepts Marketing value of true.
 Any segments where you target users with "Accepts Marketing = true" will now include this user, even though she didn't explicitly opt-in to receive communications from you.